DiligentGraphics/DiligentEngine/README.md

 Note that when building for Android, the engine root path must not contain white spaces.

+# Building with CMake (Work in Progress)

+Reworking Diligent Engine build system with CMake is in progress.

+[CMake](https://cmake.org/) is a cross-platform build system generator.
+To start using cmake, download the [latest release](https://cmake.org/download/)(3.10 or later is recommended).

+## Win32

+To generate solution files for Windows desktop platform, use either CMake GUI or command line tool.
+The build system uses standalone effect compiler.
+The path to the compiler needs to be specified via FXC variable.
+For example, to generate Visual Studio 2017 solution and project files in cmk_build folder, navigate to the engine's root folder and run the following command:

+cmake -D FXC="C:/Program Files (x86)/Windows Kits/10/bin/x86/fxc.exe" -H. -B./cmk_build -G "Visual Studio 15 2017 Win64"

+Open DiligentEngine.sln file in cmk_build folder, select the desired configuration and build the engine.

+## Universal Windows Platform

+Not yet supported

+## Android

+Not yet supported

 # Samples

 [Sample source code](https://github.com/DiligentGraphics/DiligentSamples)